EsmaeelNabil/MoviesApp/README.md

   - [Ui Testing , Espresso](https://github.com/EsmaeelNabil/MoviesApp/tree/master/app/src/androidTest/java/com/esmaeel/moviesapp)

 ## Possible Future work.
-* if the app gets bigger it might be better to do those this.
+* if the app gets bigger it might be better to do those things.
 * Converting Activities into `Fragments` with one main activity or more depending on the scenarios.
 * Using `Navigation Component` with SafeArgs to handle Data communication between them.
 * Adding a `BaseActivity` + `BaseFragments` with common functionalties.